Job title:

 Office:

-Dr Hope Doherty-Harrison works on medieval literature (Middle English and Latin) and iconography.
+Dr Hope Doherty-Harrison works on medieval literature and iconography.
 Hope’s primary research and teaching interests include medieval Christian constructions of stigma, particularly regarding anti-Judaism, mental illness, and gender; biblical interpretation and retelling; typological associations and oppositions; and the often unpredictable relationship between iconographic compositions and textual sources.
-Hope’s first monograph, Love and anti-Judaism in Medieval English romance: Typologies of violence and desire, is under contract with Manchester University Press.
+Hope’s first monograph, Love and anti-Judaism in medieval English romance: Typologies of violence and desire, will be published by Manchester University Press in September 2025.
+Hope's second monograph project, When Judas Is Alive: Engendering the Supersession in Medieval Text and Image, is the focus of her Leverhulme Early Career Fellowship.
+This project was also supported by a Postdoctoral Fellowship at the Paul Mellon Centre for Studies in British Art, Yale University in London, from October 2024 to March 2025.

-Hope’s research focuses on perceptions of Judaism in medieval Christian sources, and she is interested in medieval Jewish-Christian relations more broadly.
-She is also interested in themes of love, sexuality, marriage and gender in these contexts.
-Her first book, Love and anti-Judaism in Medieval English romance, proposes that the personification of Synagoga in medieval Christianity, and the biblical interpretations from which this personification was developed, had a significant impact on portrayals of marriage, love, and sexual violence in Middle English romance.
+Hope's first book, Love and anti-Judaism in medieval English romance, proposes that the personification of Synagoga in medieval Christianity, and the biblical interpretations from which this personification was developed, had a significant impact on portrayals of marriage, love, and sexual violence in Middle English romance.
 She has also published work on the personification of Synagoga in the legend of Theophilus (‘Supersessionist Time and the Turn of Synagoga in the Northern Homily Cycle and Rawlinson Versions of the Theophilus Legend’, Digital Philology: A Journal of Medieval Cultures, Vol. 12, No. 1 (Spring 2023), 88-122) and in a poem known as the ‘Judas ballad’ (‘Love, the Holy Family, and the Song of Songs in the “Judas Ballad”’, in Emotions on the Fringes: Feelings of the Marginalised from Late Antique to Early Modern Literature, ed.
 Felix Lummer (Budapest: Trivent Medieval, 2024), pp. 167-203).
+Hope's current article projects include work on the lament poem 'The Dispute Between Mary and the Cross', the Middle English romance Titus and Vespasian, the Seven Sages of Rome tradition, and the fourteenth-century theological dream poem, The Vision of Piers Plowman.

 Hope is also interested in intersections between medieval studies, disability studies, and teaching practice.
-Together with Alexandra R. A. Lee and E. R. P. Champion, she is co-editor of the forthcoming volume, Towards an Accessible Academy: Perspectives from Disabled Medievalists (Medieval Institute Publications, Western Michigan University Press), and together with Sophie Sexon, Hope has contributed a chapter for Critical Neurodiversity Studies: Divergent Textualities in Literature and Culture, ed.
+Together with Alexandra R. A. Lee and E. R. P. Champion, she is co-editor of the forthcoming volume, Towards an Accessible Academy: Perspectives from Disabled Medievalists (Medieval Institute Publications, July 2025), and together with Sophie Sexon, Hope has contributed a chapter for Critical Neurodiversity Studies: Divergent Textualities in Literature and Culture, ed.
 Louise Creechan, Anna Stenning, and Jenny Bergenmar (Bloomsbury, 2025).
 She is also currently working on a pedagogical essay called ‘Teaching with Synagoga’.

 Hope welcomes all enquiries about her research and teaching.